Below are links to external resources may assist states with the dispute resolution indicators addressed in the SPP/APRs.

 CIFR (Center for IDEA Fiscal Reporting): The Center for IDEA Fiscal Reporting (CIFR) at WestEd provides technical assistance to state education agencies (SEAs) on their federal special education fiscal data collection and reporting obligations.

 IDEA Data Center (IDC): IDC provides technical assistance to build capacity within states for collecting, reporting, analyzing, and using high-quality IDEA data.
+Their Data Meeting Toolkit offers strategies for engaging stakeholders around using data to inform system improvement efforts, including how to help stakeholders better understand special education data collection.

 National Center for Systemic Improvement (NCSI): WestEd’s National Center for Systemic Improvement (NCSI) helps states transform their systems to improve outcomes for infants, toddlers, children and youth with disabilities.
 NCSI provides states with technical assistance to support their school districts and local early intervention service programs in improving education results and functional outcomes for children with disabilities.